This topic will help you understand the differences between Reports and Reports exported to, or imported into, Excel.

-If there are multiple grids in a report stacked vertically, with different numbers of columns and/or different column widths, then the column widths in Excel for the exported report are based on the column widths in the first grid in the report.
+If there are multiple grids in a report stacked vertically, with different column widths, then the column widths in Excel for the exported report are based on the column widths in the topmost grid in the report.
 As a result, the remaining grids may not line up the same or may have different column widths when compared to the report in the web.
 This is because, in Excel, column widths remain constant for all rows in a spreadsheet.

 When indention is specified in Cell Properties, the size of the indent is defined by the report designer in inches or centimeters, depending on the formatting user preference that is set (for example: "0.25" will indent "inch").
 When the report is downloaded to Excel, the equivalent indent is attempted to be created in Excel.
 The indent in Excel is accomplished by calculating the width of a space character in the "standard font and font size"

 For more information, see Microsoft Troubleshooting page.